|

 shipping charges are more than the cost of postage alone:

-- Employee time (often 20minutes and more per package)
+- Employee time (often 20minutes and more per package all totaled to

 We're sorry that international shipping is expensive, and that it is bound to get more